Email SEO: How Do You Combine Email Marketing and SEO?

 And if your subscribers share your content or mention it elsewhere online, that builds your authority and puts you in a good position as the go-to source in your field.

-Improves Your Rankings Through Brand Building
+Your Rankings Improve Through Brand Building

 Google favors familiar brands, just like people do.
 Over 80 percent of searchers click on known brands first.
 That’s why Google picks up on various signals to rank trusted brands higher in search engine results pages (SERPs).